Did you know?

 Outdoor air pollution is one important environmental issue that directly affects the quality of peoples’ lives.
 Despite national and international interventions and decreases in major pollutant emissions, the health impacts of urban air pollution continue to worsen, with air pollution set to become the top environmental cause of premature mortality globally by 2050.
 Air pollution in urban centres, often caused by transport and the use of small-scale burning of wood or coal, is linked to a range of health problems, from minor eye irritation to upper respiratory symptoms in the short-term and chronic respiratory diseases such as asthma, cardiovascular diseases and lung cancer in the long-term.
 Children and the elderly may be particularly vulnerable.

 Access to clean water is fundamental to human well-being.
 Despite significant progress in OECD countries in reducing water pollution, improvements in freshwater quality are not always easy to discern.
-In Hungary, 76% of people say they are satisfied with water quality.
-This figure is lower than the OECD average of 84% and suggests Hungary still faces difficulties in providing good quality water to its inhabitants.
+In Hungary, 77% of people say they are satisfied with water quality, lower than the OECD average of 84%.

 More ResourcesHow's Life? at a Glance OECD Environmental Outlook to 2030